phalcon-orphanage/docs/en/reference/volt.rst

 Comparisons
 ^^^^^^^^^^^^
-The following omparison operators are available:
+The following comparison operators are available:

 +----------------------+------------------------------------------------------------------------------+
 | Operator             | Description                                                                  |